awsdocs/aws-kms-developer-guide/doc_source/custom-key-store-overview.md

 **Quotas**

 There are no resource quotas for the number of custom key stores in an AWS account or Region\.
-However, there are AWS CloudHSM quotas, such as a quota on the [number of AWS CloudHSM clusters](https://docs.aws.amazon.com/cloudhsm/latest/userguide/limits.html) in each AWS account and Region, and AWS KMS quotas on the [use of KMS keys in a custom key store](requests-per-second.md#rps-key-stores)\.
+However, there are AWS CloudHSM quotas, such as a quota on the [number of AWS CloudHSM clusters](https://docs.aws.amazon.com/cloudhsm/latest/userguide/limits.html) in each AWS account and Region, and AWS KMS quotas on the [use of KMS keys in a custom key store](requests-per-second.md#rps-key-stores)\.<a name="cks-regions"></a>

 **Regions**

-AWS KMS supports custom key stores in all AWS Regions where both AWS KMS and AWS CloudHSM are available\.
-For a list of AWS Regions that each service supports, see [AWS Key Management Service Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/kms.html) and [AWS CloudHSM Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/cloudhsm.html) in the *Amazon Web Services General Reference*\.
+AWS KMS supports custom key stores in all AWS Regions where AWS KMS is supported, except for China \(Beijing\), China \(Ningxia\), and Middle East \(UAE\)\.

 **Unsupported features**